 Mistakes will always happen and poor experiences are inevitable.
 Recovery is the lynchpin.
 Experience-led businesses develop iron-clad recovery models for every interaction.

 All services perish once consumed.
-Some are remembered, most are not.
+Some are remembered, most are forgotten by the remembering self.
 What do you want your client to remember?
 Experience-led businesses learn just enough science about client experience memory to ‘hack’ these highly subjective phenomena to their advantage.

 Client’s experiences are stored in either ‘episodic’ or ‘semantic’ memory.
 Services that cannot reach into the experiential level and cannot gain enough distinction in the minds of their clients, are doomed to semantic or procedural memory—or the forgotten.